-Doctoral dissertation prospectuses shall be approved in writing by a committee of at least three faculty, including at least two named on the list of approved dissertation sponsors from the student’s home department/program.
-A dissertation sponsor (or sponsors), from the list of approved dissertation sponsors from the student’s home department/program, must be named at the time of the defense.
+Doctoral dissertation prospectuses shall be approved in writing by a committee of at least three faculty: at least two must be Columbia faculty named on the list of approved dissertation sponsors from the student’s home department/program; a third can be from within the department, from another department at Columbia, or from outside the university (with GSAS permission).
+A dissertation sponsor from the list of approved dissertation sponsors from the student’s home department/program must be named at the time of the prospectus defense.

 After the defense, the completed Dissertation Prospectus Committee Report, signed and approved by the committee members, must be submitted by the department to the Dissertation Office in 107 Low Library.

 Students must defend the prospectus successfully by May 31 of their fourth year.
 Students who do not meet this deadline will lose good academic standing, be placed on probation, and not have their stipend disbursed for the ensuing fall semester.
 In exceptional circumstances, with a written rationale from the DGS and sponsor and the approval of GSAS, students may receive a final opportunity to defend their prospectus before September 30 of the fifth year.
 Students who do so successfully by September 30 of the fifth year will receive the full Dissertation Fellowship retroactively.
 Students who do not pass their prospectus by September 30 of their fifth year will lose PhD candidacy.
 For students who are off-cycle (those whose fifth year of matriculation begins in January), the corresponding deadlines described above will be December 15 and February 28.